• Reading

 Make open ended building play a priority several days a week, if not every day.
 Build it into your schedule so that the kids expect it.

 My 3 kids know that when I am cooking dinner they have 2 choices: read or build.
 They rotate between the two.
 I get dinner made.
-They get to build the foundation and understandings of how things fit together.
+They get to build the foundation and understanding of how things fit together.

 When the novelty of the toy set wears off, let the toy or set switch places with another toy in the closet.
 Rotate as needed to keep engagement and interest high.
 This practice is often referred to as toy rotation.